"Valdis Story: Abyssal City is an outstanding game that I struggled to tear myself away from."

 As you explore, it's hard not to notice the fantastic musical score.
 At just the right moments it adds to the beauty, tension and isolation found in the game.
 Check out Stephen's review of the soundtrack here

 if you'd like to know more.
 You'll have plenty of chances to hear it during your wandering as, without a cohesive world map (though there are area maps), remembering which locations connect can be tiring.
 While few items can be permanently missed, one location cannot be returned to and one village, without warning, is abandoned after playing through enough of the game.
-This could potentially aggravate players not yet finished with all the village had to offer.
+This could potentially aggravate players hoping to achieve 100% completion.

 There is an excellent variety of places to see, from sewers filled with green goo to palaces literally sparking with electricity.
 The visual design of these locations is beautiful and the sharp 2D graphics and animation breathe life into it.
 Each area poses new environmental challenges such as frozen locations that drain your health over time, or rocky regions with collapsing platforms.
 Jumping is a little imprecise, which can cause problems on the more difficult platforming sections.
 This, along with the layout of certain rooms, leads to immense frustration when, after falling from a high room, you return to a lower one and must beat the same enemies and challenges to climb back up again.
 It's bearable once or twice, but it's thrown frequently at you near the end of the game.